kloggy/Home-Assistant/packages/garden_v2/README.md

 Also, being early 2020 many of us found ourselves with too much time on our hands due to the Corona virus so it seemed like a perfect project to pass some of the time.

-All that time was not necessarily a good thing though as this project ended up growing organically day by day rather than through good design.
-Hardly a day went by when I didn't read about something on the forums that made me think 'I could use that', and added it in meaning that this became as much a project about the user interface as it did about the irrigation.
-As a result of the organic 'feature creep' and the unintended focus on the UI, whilst version 2 is more feature rich than version 1 and from a functionality point of view I think I am happy with it.
+as All that time was not necessarily a good thing though as this project has ended up growing organically day by day rather than through good design.
+Furthermore as I learnt new techniques in Lovelace this became as much a project about the user interface as it did about the irrigation.

-However, I am by no means a Javascript or CSS programmer so it is debateable whether it has been written better and I may well go back at some point and recode some aspects.
+I am by no means a Javascript or CSS programmer so as I learn more, I may well go back at some point and rewrite some sections.

-Version 1 was designed around a Sonoff 4 Channel but I decided that for version 2, I would use an 8 relay board controlled with an ESP32.
+Version 1 was designed around a Sonoff 4 Channel but for version 2, I will use an 8 relay board controlled with an ESP32.
 This in itself should make little difference as ultimately all the package does is turn switches on and off.

 This package has been designed with two scheduled cycles per day with each cycle having up to 8 zones.
 The number of zones can be configured from the UI and like version 1, if more zones are needed some of the 'globals' need to be replicated.